doironm1ATWIT/MachineLearning_Final/README.md

 Looking at this boxplot, there seems to be quite a few outliers for the attribute trestbps.
 This could cause an issue in our machine learning model predictions, but we will leave them in the dataset for now.

+I do not believe that there needs to be any feature engineering necessary for this dataset, all of the features have numerical outputs.

 ## Models